Within the National Jazz Archive you can freely access the most comprehensive resource on the story of jazz in the UK.

-This page of the April 1950 issue of Jazz Illustrated, from our collection of journals, includes a caricature of clarinet player Pee Wee Russell by Humphrey Lyttelton (Humph), the British trumpeter and bandleader, who also drew the trumpeter in our logo.
+This page of the April 1950 issue of Jazz Illustrated, from our collection of journals, includes a caricature of clarinet player Pee Wee Russell by Humphrey Lyttelton (Humph), the British trumpeter and bandleader, who also drew the trumpeter in our original logo.

 We are passionate about jazz and want to preserve and share its rich heritage by meeting the aims and objectives we set ourselves.
 This includes

 - Facilitating the study of jazz history, heritage and culture

 - Engaging with a wide range of communities through our collections and activities